 You may be thinking, “But no one has stolen anything.”
-Yes, true, but the purpose of most revenue inflation tricks is to increase the company’s stock price.
+Yes, true, but the purpose of manipulating earnings is to increase the company’s stock price.
 Once the price goes up, the company executives sell their stock and make their profits.
 Then the company can, in the subsequent period, reverse the prior period’s inflated entries.

 Such chicanery usually flows from unethical owners, board members, or management.
 The “tone at the top” is not favorable.
 These types of accounting tricks usually don’t happen in a vacuum.
 Normally the top brass demands “higher profits,” often not dictating the particulars.
-(These demands are typically made in closed-door rooms with no recorders and no written notes.)
+(These demands are typically made in closed-door meetings with no recorders or written notes.)
 Then years later, once the fraud is detected, those same leaders will plead ignorance saying their lieutenants worked alone.

 The fix is transparency.
-This sounds too simple, but transparency will usually remove the temptation to inflate earnings.
+This sounds simple, but transparency will usually remove the temptation to inflate earnings.
 If you work for a company (or a boss) that is determined to “win at any cost,” and repeatedly hides things (“don’t tell anyone about what we’re doing”), it is time to look for another job.
-When people hide what they are doing, they know it is wrong–otherwise, why would they hide it?
+When people hide what they are doing, they know it’s wrong–otherwise, why they wouldn’t hide it?

 A robust internal audit department can enhance transparency.
 The board should hire the internal auditors.
 Then these auditors should report directly to the board (not management).
 The company’s internal auditors should know that the board has their back.
 If not, then you’ll continue to have opaque reporting processes.
 Why?
 The internal auditors’ fear of reprisal from management (or the board itself).